wa1ker38552/Swearword-Counter/README.md

 # Swearword-Counter
 A short swearword counter discord bot that's also a self bot

+**Notes 📝**
+- I didn't use the command framework because lazy 🥱
+- Message intents bypass works by taking most recent message in channel history when `on_message` is triggered.
+This bypass won't work for servers that constantly recieve hunderd of messages because the bot will hit rate limits
-An instance of the bot will only work for **1** server, this bot is not meant to be deployed for public use!
+- An instance of the bot will only work for **1** server, this bot is not meant to be deployed for public use!

 **Setup ⚙️**
 1. Import repository preferably to [Replit](https://replit.com/repls)